codieboomboom/CE3004---Mdp-Group-14-Arduino/README.md

 # CE3004---Mdp-Group-14-Arduino
 <p>A repo for hardware development of MDP group 14 project AY1920 S1.
 This documents are free for use by juniors to aid them in MDP process.
-Included below are hardware information, software library used, some control theory and tips and tricks on acing MDP.</p>
+Included below are hardware information, software library used, some control theory and tips and tricks on acing MDP.
+All SCSE students have mixed review about this mod, personally I believe it needs to be revamped!!!</p>

 <h2> Navigation Guidelines </h2>
 <p> Please following this order to understand the project best</p>